abandiDev/TicketBookingSystem/README.md

 # Movie Ticket Booking API

 This project is a movie ticket booking system built with ASP.NET Core (.NET 8.0) and PostgreSQL.
-It exposes a RESTful API for booking movie tickets, managing movies, showtimes, and users.
+It exposes a RESTful API for registering movies, booking showtimes.
 The API includes Swagger UI for interactive documentation and uses Entity Framework Core for data access and migrations.

 ## Table of Contents